Please welcome guest author Tamara Girardi with a post that challenges the old adage, “write what you know.”

 The advice was “write what you know,” and it’s not uncommon.
 Jokingly, Picoult told the crowd she quickly learned she knew nothing and thought it might be best to revise the adage to “write what you’re willing to learn.”
 In her biography for the event, Picoult wrote that writing what she wants to learn ensures she’s “energized about what [she’s] doing when [she sits] down to do it.”

 Not only can writing what you want to learn be energizing, it can also broaden your potential topics and intensify the uniqueness of your story and characters.
 Picoult’s latest novel Leaving Time features an elephant researcher.
 She has written about cloning and gene replacement therapy and dynamics of wolf packs, to name only a few of her unique topics.
-The winning combination is a story world that fascinates you and your readers.
+The winning combination is a story world that fascinates the author and her readers.

 During a writing workshop several years ago, writing teacher James N. Frey, author of How to Write a Damn Good Novel, encouraged attendees to write protagonists who were on the edge of the bell curve, not characters who were like every other character in the middle of the curve.
 Because of her efforts to write what she wants to learn and not what she knows, Picoult’s characters and stories hover on the edge Frey mentioned.